groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.6-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.6.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.6.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Introduced ability to locate Signatures for Cells documents with pixel coordinates for all signature types.
 Cells signature options for all types support both properties to specify horizontal coordinate **ColumnNumber** and **Left**.
 These properties are mutually exclusive.
 This means when **ColumnNumber** is set to value the **Left** property will be reset to 0.
 When **Left** property is set the **ColumnNumber** property will be reset to zero value.
 Same behavior implemented for **RowNumber** and **Top** properties.